 Fiduciary Duties Selling Property

-Most times when executors sell property they are selling the most valuable estate asset and most don’t’ know how to sell estate property.
+Most times when executors sell the property they are selling the most valuable estate asset and most don’t’ know how to sell estate property.

 When an executor is selling the house, it only makes sense to hire a real estate agent experienced in probate, knows the process, and understands an executor’s duties and legal obligations.